EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-14-github-pages-mastodon-comments.md

 ```
 It uses a Liquid template from Jekyll too as you see to get the proper id for the article to match it.

 What comes next was a giant pain as I am really not good at HTML and CSS but I managed to get a somewhat good format for the comments using the following CSS
+`style.css`
 ```css
 #mastcomments {
     display: grid;